Skip to main content

 A day later, the family met with Wudbhav N. Sankar, MD, an orthopedic surgeon with CHOP’s Hip Disorders Program.
 Dr. Sankar, a national leader in pediatric hip disorders, explained Landon’s rare condition.
 Legg-Calvé-Perthes disease causes the ball-shaped head (femoral head) of the thigh bone to lose its blood supply.
 Gradually, the bone becomes misshapen and doesn’t fit properly into the hip socket (acetabulum).
 The disease can cause the hip to become stiff and painful.

 Dr. Sankar explained the treatment options.
-For children younger than 6, doctors typically recommend a Petrie cast (a long-leg plaster cast) to keep the femoral head positioned correctly in the hip socket and to keep the child off their feet.
-For children older than 8, clinicians typically recommend surgery (femoral osteotomy) to cut the ball of the thigh bone and tilt it into a better position within the hip socket.
+For children younger than 6, particularly those who are stiff, doctors sometimes recommend a Petrie cast (a long-leg plaster cast) to keep the femoral head positioned correctly in the hip socket and to keep the child off their feet.
+For children older than 8, clinicians often recommend surgery (femoral osteotomy) to cut the ball of the thigh bone and tilt it into a better position within the hip socket.

 “With Landon being 6½, he was in the gray area and the decision was ultimately left to us,” Jessica said.
 “Dr. Sankar said there was no data showing one option had a better outcome than the other in this age range.”